FRED SEIBERT Founder/CEO Frederator Networks

 The short version:

 He was the first creative director of MTV and the last president of Hanna-Barbera Cartoons.
-Fred was the founder of Next New Networks (acquired by YouTube).
+Fred founded Next New Networks (acquired by YouTube).
 He’s on the board of directors of Sawhorse Media, and was the first investor in Tumblr.

 Frederator Networks is Channel Frederator, the leading online cartoon network, Frederator Studios, an independent production company with hits on Cartoon Network and Nickelodeon, Cartoon Hangover, the home of Bravest Warriors and Bee & PuppyCat (the most funded web series Kickstarter in history), and Frederator Books.
 Frederator distributes hundreds of independently owned, animator operated, YouTube channels.
-Thirty Labs is a technology start-up studio, focused exclusively on video innovations.
+WOW!
+Unlimited Media is the merger of Frederator, Rainmaker Entertainment, and Ezrin Hirsh (founded by veteran producer Bob Ezrin and animation pioneer Michael Hirsh).

 The long version: